-English as an Additional Language (EAL), Literacy Intervention, Reading Improvement, Maths Problem Centre, Science Innovation in Schools Program, Thinking Curriculum, School Concert, Student Choir, Social Skills, Life Education, a Buddy System, Student Council, Perceptual Motor Program (PMP), Inter/Intra School Sport, Camps, Swimming and Before and After School Care.
+English as an Additional Language (EAL), Literacy Intervention, School Concert, Student Choir, Social Skills, Life Education, a Buddy System, Student Council, Perceptual Motor Program (PMP), Inter/Intra School Sport, Camps, Swimming and Before and After School Care.
 We also provide an innovative pre-school transition program for 3 and 4 year olds.

 Parents participate in many facets of school organisation, contribute to policy development and play an active role in the support of curriculum and maintenance programs.
-Our Strategic Plan priorities are Literacy and Positive Psychology.
+Our Strategic Plan priorities are Literacy, Numeracy and Student Voice and Agency.